January 2017 | Business Trends

-As we head into 2017, Wharton faculty share insights for leaders at varying stages of their careers, including navigating changing political and regulatory landscapes, and using influencers in a digital marketing strategy.
+As we head into 2017, Wharton faculty share insights for leaders at varying stages of their careers, including navigating changing political and regulatory landscapes.

 In their book Friend & Foe, Maurice Schweitzer and Adam Galinsky explain that success, whether at work or at home, depends on knowing when to cooperate and when to compete.
 “We’re not hardwired to do one or the other,” says Schweitzer, “Instead, humans have evolved to do both.
 In all of our relationships, we are constantly navigating the tension between being friends and foes.”